 -This chili is not going to have a thick sacue like most traditional southwest chili, but if you let it cook longer it will thicken up a bit.

 Step 7: Enjoy!

 After simmering for a while, serve the chili over pasta with shredded cheddar cheese and some chopped raw onion.
-Traditionally it is also served with sour cream, but I choose not to do it that way.
 Obviously, you can just put it into a bowl by itself and forgo the pasta which is also delicious.
 Chili dogs are also amazing with Cincinnati chili.
 However you eat it, I hope you enjoy this recipe, and share it with your family and friends.